gjanesch/data-and-the-world/content/posts/Post015 - Correlation vs Prediction Error in LSTM Stock Models/index.md

 ![Image description.]({{< resource url="unscaled_boxplot.png" >}})

 The ANOVA is a lot more suggestive this time around, though.
-With p=0.047, this would be statisitically signficant for some common significance levels (including 0.05), though not all (it's still above 0.01, for instance).
+With p=0.047, this would be statistically significant for some common significance levels (including 0.05), though not all (it's still above 0.01, for instance).

 ### Conclusions

 With this basic LSTM model, there *might* be some relationship between prediction error and stock correlation.
 Given how the MAPE values for the unscaled predictions on the non-reference stocks looked, there's clearly work to be done on creating a more accurate model.
-Running this code a number of times would also probably be necessary to get a strong picture of the truth, given the random initialization that comes with neural networks.
+Running this code a number of times would also be necessary to get a strong picture of the truth, given the random initialization that comes with neural networks.